-Locate the motor and switch assembly, the motor mounting plate and the following hardware:
+- Locate the motor and switch assembly, the motor mounting plate and the following hardware:

-4 hex bolts (5/16-18 x 1 in.)
-8 flat washers (5/16 in.)
+- 4 hex bolts (5/16-18 x 1 in.)

+- 8 flat washers (5/16 in.)

-- 4 lock washers (5/16 in.) - 4 hex nuts (5/16-18) - 2 hex bolts (5/16-18 x 5/8 in.) - Yellow switch key - Note: Remaining hardware from this bag is used for installing the belt guard. - Release the bevel lock handle (front of the cabinet) and turn the bevel handwheel (right side of the cabinet) until the blade is fully vertical.
+- 4 lock washers (5/16 in.)

+- 4 hex nuts (5/16-18)

+- 2 hex bolts (5/16-18 x 3/4 in.)

+- Yellow switch key

+Note: Remaining hardware from this bag is used for installing the belt guard.

+- Release the bevel lock handle (front of the cabinet) and turn the bevel handwheel (right side of the cabinet) until the blade is fully vertical.
 Retighten the bevel lock handle. - Align the holes in the motor mounting plate and the motor bracket so the top edges are even.
 Place a flat washer on the four 1 in. bolts and insert them into the holes. - Install a flat washer, a lock washer, and a hex nut on each bolt.
 Hand tighten only.
 This is the motor support assembly. - Center the motor side to side on the motor mounting plate.
-Tighten the nuts with a 12 mm wrench. - Insert the two rods on the motor support assembly into holes in the cradie.
+Tighten the nuts with a 12 mm wrench. - Insert the two rods on the motor support assembly into holes in the cradle.
 Push the motor in as far as it will go.
 Thread the two hex bolts into the cradle to clamp down on the rods.
 Do not securely tighten bolts yet.

-- Locate the switch assembly, two screws (1/4-20 x 3/8 in.) and two square nuts (1/4-20).Insert the screws from the rear of the switch plate and add the square nuts on the front. - Holding the switch to the front, insert and slide the two square nuts into the lower slot of the front rail.

-WARNING: Place the switch out of the immediate work area to avoid accidentally turning it off during operation.

-- Slide the switch assembly to a convenient position, leaving ample clearance for the handwheel.
+- Locate the switch assembly, two screws (1/4-20 x 3/8 in.) and two square nuts (1/4-20).
+Insert the screws from the rear of the switch plate and add the square nuts on the front. - Holding the switch to the front, insert and slide the two square nuts into the lower slot of the front rail. - WARNING: Place the switch out of the immediate work area to avoid accidentally turning it off during operation. - Slide the switch assembly to a convenient position, leaving ample clearance for the handwheel.
 Tighten securely with a screwdriver. - Install the yellow switch key on the switch.
-See Figure 51. - Attach the rail end caps and screws with a phillips screw driver.
+See Figure 53. - Put the end caps on rail ends.
+Insert the screws and tighten with a phillips screwdriver.
 See Figure 20.

-INSTALLING THE BELT AND BELT GUARD
+INSTALLING THE BELT AND BELT GUARD See Figures 23 and 24.

-- Locate the belt, belt guard, 4 flat washers (3/16 in.) and 4 small hex nuts (3/16-24). - Lower the blade by turning the height handwheel on the front of cabinet. - Slip the belt on the saw pulley inside the saw cabinet.
+- Locate the belt, belt guard, 4 flat washers (#10) and 4 small hex nuts (#10-24). - Lower the blade by turning the height handwheel on the front of cabinet. - Slip the belt on the saw pulley inside the saw cabinet.
 Lift the motor forward and place the belt on the motor pulley. - Check that the belt is straight and both pulleys are aligned with each other.
 If not, adjust the motor on the motor support assembly.
 Refer to Mounting the Motor. - Raise the saw blade all the way up.